MM2-0/Kvaesitso/docs/docs/user-guide/widgets/clock.md

 Additionally, these conditional components are available:

 - **Media**: show media controls, only when there are active media sessions
-- **Alarm**: show the remaining time to the next alarm, only if there is an alarm scheduled to ring within the next 15 minutes
+- **Alarm**: show the remaining time to the next alarm, only if there is an alarm scheduled to ring within the next 12 hours
 - **Battery**: shows the current battery level and remaining charging time, only if battery is charging or battery level is less than 15%